uncertainlyprincipaled/YaleGWI/README.md

 ## 3. Kaggle Instructions

+### Setting up AWS Credentials in Kaggle
+1. Go to your Kaggle account settings
+2. Click on "Add-ons" tab
+3. Click on "Secrets" in the left sidebar
+4. Add the following secrets:
+   - `aws_access_key_id`: Your AWS access key ID
+   - `aws_secret_access_key`: Your AWS secret access key
+   - `aws_region`: Your AWS region (optional, defaults to 'us-east-1')
+   - `aws_s3_bucket`: Your S3 bucket name for storing preprocessed data

 ### Quick Start
 1. Create a new notebook in the [Waveform Inversion competition](https://www.kaggle.com/competitions/waveform-inversion)
 2. **Important**: Add the required datasets to your notebook first: